Frequently Asked Questions about TeethXpress and Dental Implants

 Dental implants are the standard of care for replacing missing teeth.
 Your bone bonds to them to provide permanent support for crowns, bridges or a full set of teeth through the TeethXpress procedure.

-The TeethXpress procedure can be performed on most adults who have lost some or all of their teeth.
-Ask a Certified TeethXpress Provider to explain the benefits to find out if TeethXpress is right for you.
+The TeethXpress full mouth dental implant procedure can be performed for most adults who have lost some or all of their teeth.
+Ask a Certified TeethXpress Provider to explain the benefits.
+Find out if TeethXpress is right for you.

 TeethXpress patients often return to work within a day or two unless otherwise instructed by their Certified TeethXpress Provider.
 You may be prescribed medication to alleviate any minor discomfort that you may experience.